Customer Journey Strategy vs User Journey

 Who is a Customer?

-A customer, on the other hand, is someone who makes a purchase or financially supports the business model.
-They are the people keeping the business running – through subscriptions, transactions, or advertising spend.
+A customer is someone who makes a purchase or supports the business financially.
+These are the people who keep the business running, through subscriptions, transactions, or advertising spend.
 Unlike users, customers have a direct economic relationship with the brand.

-Sometimes, users and customers are one and the same.
-But often – particularly in SaaS platforms, freemium products, and ad-supported apps – they are not.
+Sometimes users and customers are the same people.
+But often they are not.
+This is common in SaaS platforms, freemium products, and ad-supported apps.

 Why the Distinction Matters